 Prior to joining health care, Stahl served in various roles, including executive director and bureau chief for Adventist Disaster Relief Agency (ADRA) in Maryland, Nicaragua and Peru.
 He holds a doctorate in leadership, a Master of Science in administration from Andrews University and a Bachelor of Science in business administration from Walla Walla College.
 Stahl is a fellow of the American College of Health Care Executives, as well as a member of the Society for Human Resources Management and the American Society for Healthcare Human Resources Administration.
 His hobbies include playing basketball and racquetball and traveling with his wife of 21 years, Karina, and their two teenage sons.

 Parker Pridgen is the Chief Financial Officer at Central Texas Medical Center.
 He began his healthcare career when he was recruited to Adventist Health in California.
 There he held multiple financial roles at a hospital and corporate level.
 Later he joined Community Health Systems’ Mckenzie-Willamette Medical Center and then Willamette Valley Medical Center—both in Western Oregon.

 Pridgen has a Bachelor’s degree in Accounting and Finance from Walla Walla University and is completing an MBA from the University of Oregon.
-Pridgen enjoys outdoor activities such as backpacking, paddling and cycling with his wife Kim.
-Je Pridgen replacessse Sutton, who assumed the role as regional CFO for the Southwest region of Adventist Health system.
+Pridgen enjoys outdoor activities such as backpacking, paddling and cycling with his wife, Kim.

 Vice President for Nursing/Chief Nursing Officer